finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

               limit: 4096,
               // The output folder our images
               // In this case we pick a name assets (or you can change to other name like static)
-              // In this case the ourput will be "build/assets"
+              // In this case the output will be "build/assets"
               outputPath: 'assets',
             },
           },